 Depending on what area of town you’d like to be in, I recommend the JW Marriott or Homewood Suites (click for the pricing info) for downtown accommodations.
 They’re both kid-friendly and offer lots of walkability to downtown restaurants and attractions.

 If you’d like to stay in the suburbs and avoid higher parking charges, I love the Drury Inn in either Castleton or Carmel (click for pricing info).
 Both locations have easy access to the interstate and you can’t beat the free breakfast and night time “happy hour” that’s included at all Drury Inns.

 Related Post: Getting Your Kids to Sleep in Hotels

 Want more ideas for your fall weekend with kids in Indianapolis?

 Check out these great ideas for touring downtown, a list of our favorite area attractions, and some super helpful tips for visiting the world’s largest Children’s Museum.
-And remember you can always leave a comment below with any questions about your itinerary and I’ll make sure to respond!
+If you’re feeling adventurous, you can also see our list of amazing fall break vacations!

 What’s your family’s must-do fall activity?
 Are you planning a fall weekend getaway with kids this year?
 Leave a comment below and tell us where you’re headed!